 URAC’s Case Management accreditation standards require companies to establish the policies, procedures and structure needed for optimal performance across four main principles of case management: care coordination, transitions of care, patient engagement and advocacy.

-Within six months or less, we will collaborate with your team to create a flexible framework for continuous improvement.
+Within six months or less, we will work with your team to understand URAC's standards and flexible framework for continuous improvement.
 While our experts define the standards of excellence for case management, they do not prescribe how organizations must meet those standards.
 URAC’s thorough approach stimulates innovation across the continuum of care through email, conference calls and educational webinars.

 We award Case Management accreditation for a full three years and we require annual reporting of five quality measures.
 Download our Case Management Standards-at-a-Glance and Measures-at-a-Glance for more information.